Trimming Spider plant roots is essential and can be achieved by removing the unwanted and damaged roots using sharp scissors.

 Now, it’s time to rinse the roots.

-Cleaning is an essential part of this process because it will give you an opportunity to look at the entire root system carefully.
+Cleaning is an essential part of this process because it will allow you to look at the entire root system carefully.

 So, use a garden spray and remove the dirt attached to the roots.